JonnyHonda/k100-project/_posts/2016-08-22-Give-everything-a-rub-down-and-a-coat-of-beige-fil.md

 ---
 layout: post
-title: Give everything a rub down and a coat of beige filler primer
+title: "Give everything a rub down and a coat of beige filler primer"
 date: 2016-08-22
 ---
 Give everything a rub down and a coat of beige filler primer﻿